 Chief Jayne resigned in 1962 to move on to a new position in Northern Virginia.
 His successor as Fire Chief/Marshal was a man named Alvin Robertson.
 Chief Robertson presided over the Williamsburg Fire Department with few major changes until his resignation in 1979.
 The man appointed in his stead, James Robert Bailey Jr., held the position of Fire Marshal until his medical retirement in 1990.

 Chief Weiler served as a member of the City of Williamsburg's Fire Department from May of 1967 to July of 2009.
 Chief William "Pat" Dent was then appointed to the position of Fire Chief until his retirement in June of 2019.
 Deputy Chief Larry Snyder joined the department in 2014 and is currently serving as the Interim Fire Chief from July through October 2019.
 David R. Eagle began serving as the current Fire Chief of the Williamsburg Fire Department.

 The fire department currently resides at 440 North Boundary Street.
 The station was moved in 1978 from its nineteen year residence at the old Person Ford Building at 417 Francis Street.
 Some earlier fire stations have been headquartered in the area of South England Street and Francis Street, and at the corner of South Henry and Francis Streets.

-Under the command of Chief Dent, the Fire Department will continue to improve and modernize in order to keep up with today's standards.
+Under the command of Interim Chief Snyder, the Fire Department will continue to improve and modernize in order to keep up with today's standards.
 The City of Williamsburg honors the rich history of it's Fire Department while looking forward to its promising future.